dotnet/designs/accepted/2021/json-polymorphism.md

 ### Open Questions

-The type discriminator feature has two possible design alternatives to be considered, which for the purposes of this document I will be calling "strict mode" and "lax mode".
+The type discriminator semantics could be implemented following two possible alternatives, which for the purposes of this document I will be calling "strict mode" and "lax mode".
 Each approach comes with its own sets of trade-offs.